 Here at Lochcarron, we fancy ourselves as tartan virtuosos.
 As such, we like to think we know our stuff when it comes to kilts.

 Accordingly, we have compiled a brief history of this unique Scottish garment.

 Source: NewTown Grafitti

-Originating in the traditional dress of men and boys in the Scottish Highlands in the 16th century, the modern (small or walking kilt) is a skirt-type garment with pleats at the rear.
+Originating in the traditional dress of men and boys in the Scottish Highlands in the 16th century is a skirt-type garment with pleats at the rear.